-Outer Layer
+3. Outer Layer

 Wind and snow are blocked by the weatherproof outer layer.
 For the legs, snowboard pants are appropriate.
-If snowboard pants are not available, choose looser-fitting synthetic sweatpants.
 A snowboarding or ski jacket works well on top.
 Clothing made with laminates that are waterproof, windproof and breathable (allowing perspiration to leave the body) can be useful.

 Be aware that absorbent clothing such as cotton sweatpants will provide little protection from the wind and cold.
 Snowboard specific pants and jackets have many useful features that make snowboarding more comfortable.